Kremlin: Russia-US talks inspire no significant optimism

-MOSCOW (AP) — The Kremlin said on Tuesday it saw “no significant reason for optimism” after the highly anticipated Russia-U.S. talks over Ukraine and other security issues.
+MOSCOW (AP) — The Kremlin said Tuesday it saw “no significant reason for optimism” after the highly anticipated Russia-U.S. talks over Ukraine and other security issues.

 The talks aimed at defusing tensions over Ukraine took place in Geneva on Monday and offered no sign of immediate progress.
 Moscow went in insisting on guarantees to halt NATO’s eastward expansion and even roll back the military alliance’s deployments in Eastern Europe — demands that Washington had earlier firmly rejected as a nonstarter.